 This was released last September in the Small Business Tax bill.

 First things first, if you are still working, are at 59.5 in age, and your plan allows it, you can do what’s called an in-service distribution with your 401k into a IRA.
 Once you reach the IRA, you then, of course, can do the conversion.
 What you might not know is that some plans allow you to take out certain “parts” of your 401k balance.

 The key here is “parts“.
 You still aren’t able to distribute your entire 401k balance to then do a conversion.
 Where the rules change a bit is regarding the employer profit sharing and employer contributions.
 These two type of contributions are available for the in-service distribution provided they meet this criteria:

-- You, the employee, has been in the plan for at least 5 years; or you’ve reached an age that has been satisfied according to your plan documents.
+1. The money has been in there for at least 2 years.
+2. You, the employee, has been in the plan for at least 5 years; or you’ve reached an age that has been satisfied according to your plan documents.

 Please note: if you have rolled over an IRA or old 401k into your current 401k or you have contributed after-tax contributions, those will be allowed for an in-service distribution.
 This is providing the plan document allows it.

 7 Can’t Convert to Roth IRA…What About Roth 401k?

 If don’t qualify for the in-service distribution, don’t give up quite yet.
 The IRS just recently released guidance about the possibility to convert your 401k to a Roth 401k.
 One requirement for you to be able to do this is that you must have a Roth 401k option with your current plan.

 Another important consideration: Unlike the Roth IRA conversion, there is NOT an option to recharacterize with a conversion to a Roth 401k.